bjk1456/reactnd-readable/README.md

 ```
 to the categories in the categories.js file inside the server that's inside the reactnd-project-readable-starter package.

+A seperate server project needs to be cloned at https://github.com/udacity/reactnd-project-readable-starter.
+Once the server is cloned install and start the API server with the following commands:

+    cd api-server
+    npm install
+    node server

 Inside of the project root directory run the command 'yarn start' in order to begin hosting the project.
 Within 1 minute a new window will open up inside of your start default web browser.
 The program will run on localhost with a port number of 3000.

 At the very top of the page is the label "Categores:" with buttons to the immediate right.
 These are used for sorting by category and specifying the category of a new post when you create one.
 Click on one to invoke it.
 To remove the filter click the "all" button.